cloudsigma/cloudsigma-docs/accounts.rst

 .. http:post:: /accounts/action/?do=check_login

-   Check if you are logged in the system
+   Check if you are logged in to the system

    :statuscode 200: no error